Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/3-App-CallAPI/README.md

 ### Obtain an Access Token for your App using Client Credentials

-As a daemon application, this sample creates a confidential client application to obtain the access token used to call your protected Web APIs.
-The confidential client application is configured in [OAuthClientConfiguration](".daemon\src\main\java\com\microsoft\azuresamples\msal4j\configuration\OAuthClientConfiguration.java") class.
+As a daemon application, this sample creates a **confidential client application** to obtain an access token that is used to call your protected web API.
+The confidential client application is configured in the [OAuthClientConfiguration](".daemon\src\main\java\com\microsoft\azuresamples\msal4j\configuration\OAuthClientConfiguration.java") class.

 In this class, we define a ClientRegistration object using information obtained defined in the application.yml file.
 The ClientRegistration represents a client registered with OAuth2 and holds all the information pertaining to the client
 ```java